 - Inadequate Driver Training or Screening by Employer

-If you or a loved one was injured as a result of a truck accident, anywhere in the states of West Virginia or Pennsylvania, and you believe that the truck driver was at fault for causing the accident, please give us a call today for a free evaluation of your claim – (304) 381-2166 or fill out our contact form on the left of this page.
+If you or a loved one was injured as a result of a truck accident, anywhere in the state of West Virginia, and you believe that the truck driver was at fault for causing the accident, please give us a call today for a free evaluation of your claim – (304) 381-2166 or fill out our contact form on the left of this page.

 Truck Accidents Are Distinct From A Typical Car Accident